-During the first quarter of fiscal 2024, our cash used for investing activities totaled \$3.7 million.
+During the first two quarters of fiscal 2024, our cash used for investing activities totaled \$5.5 million.
 Our primary uses of cash for investing activities consisted of additional investments in the development of our offerings and purchases of property and equipment in the normal course of business.

-In the quarter ended November 30, 2023, we spent \$2.7 million on the development of our various offerings and related content.
-We are expecting to launch new and significantly refurbished offerings related to The 7 Habits of Highly Effective People and The Speed of Trust in fiscal 2024.
-We believe continued investment in our offerings and content is key to future growth and the development of our subscription offerings.
+Through February 29, 2024, we spent \$3.8 million on the development of our various offerings and related content.
+We are expecting to launch new and significantly refurbished offerings in fiscal 2024 and we believe continued investment in our offerings and content is key to future growth and the development of our subscription offerings.
 We currently expect that our capital spending for curriculum development will total \$7.1 million in fiscal 2024.

-Our purchases of property and equipment in the first quarter of fiscal 2024 consisted primarily of computer software and hardware, and leasehold improvements on our corporate campus.
+Our purchases of property and equipment in the first two quarters of fiscal 2024 consisted primarily of computer software and hardware, and leasehold improvements on our corporate campus.
 We currently anticipate that our purchases of property and equipment may total as much as \$8.0 million in fiscal 2024.
-Our purchases of property and equipment in fiscal 2024 are highly dependent upon leasehold improvements that may be necessary on our corporate campus as we approach the end of the master lease in fiscal 2025.
-Therefore, our capital expenditures for property and equipment may fluctuate from current expectations.
+However, our purchases of property and equipment in fiscal 2024 are highly dependent upon leasehold improvements that may be necessary on our corporate campus as we approach the end of the master lease in fiscal 2025.
+Therefore, our capital expenditures for property and equipment may differ from current expectations.